-Labels share certain important characteristics with change numbers, as both refer to particular file sets, and both act as handles to refer to all the files in the set.
-But labels have some important advantages over change numbers:
+Labels share certain important characteristics with changelist numbers, as both refer to particular sets of file revisions, and both can be used to refer to all the revisions in the set.
+Labels have some important advantages over change numbers:

-- The file revisions referenced by a particular label can come from different changelists. - A change number refers to the state of all the files in the depot at the time the changelist was submitted, while a label can refer to any arbitrary set of files and revisions. - The files and revisions referenced by a label can be arbitrarily changed at any point in the label's existence. - Changelists are always referred to by Perforce-assigned numbers, while labels are named by the user.
+- The file revisions tagged by a particular label can come from different changelists. - A changelist number refers to the contents of all the files in the depot at the time the changelist was submitted, but a label can refer to any arbitrary set of files and revisions. - The files and revisions tagged by a label can be changed at any point in the label's existence. - Changelists are always referred to by Perforce-assigned numbers, but labels are named by the user.